844-914-1942

 First, take a realistic look at how you fly.
 Fractional ownership is generally best for individuals or businesses that fly more than 50 hours per year.
 If you fly less than that, on-demand charter might be a more practical option.
 Think about your typical trips: Are they short regional hops or long-haul international flights?
 How many people usually travel with you?
 Answering these questions will help you determine the right aircraft size and the number of annual hours you’ll need.
 Your travel patterns are the foundation of this decision, so getting clear on them is the perfect place to start.

-Plan Your Long-Term Budget
+Map Out Your Long-Term Budget

 Fractional ownership is a major financial commitment that goes beyond the initial purchase price.
 While it can be the most expensive private jet option, its predictable costs are a key benefit for frequent flyers.
 An initial buy-in for a 1/16th share of a light jet can be over $300,000, with monthly management fees starting around $9,000 on top of your hourly flight costs.
 It’s essential to plan for these ongoing expenses over the entire contract term.
 Create a long-term budget that accounts for the acquisition cost, monthly fees, and hourly rates to get a full picture of the investment.